chrede88/qubt/exampleSite/content/blog/post1/index.md

 ---

 ## Markdown h2 title
-Use the shortcode "figArray" to add images to your blog post.
+Use the shortcode `figArray` to add images to your blog post.
 Add your images to a subfolder.
 Call the figArray shortcode using the following syntax:

 ```
 {{</* figArray subfolder="<subfoldername>" figCaption="Some caption" numCols=2 */>}}